alyxshang/sentinel/README.markdown

 #### Verifying user account credentials

-The API route for validating user credentials accepts `GET` requests with a JSON payload of the following shape:
+The API route for validating user credentials accepts `POST` requests with a JSON payload of the following shape:

 ```JSON